scribe-public/sample-policies/docs/v2/rules/gitlab/project/description-substring-check.md

 **Uses:** `gitlab/project/description-substring-check@v2/rules`
 **Source:** [v2/rules/gitlab/project/description-substring-check.yaml](https://github.com/scribe-public/sample-policies/v2/rules/gitlab/project/description-substring-check.yaml)
 **Rego Source:** [description-substring-check.rego](https://github.com/scribe-public/sample-policies/v2/rules/gitlab/project/description-substring-check.rego)
-**Short Description:** Verify a specific substring is not found in the description attribute of vulnerabilities for the GitLab project.
 **Labels:** Gitlab, Project

+Verify a specific substring is not found in the description attribute of vulnerabilities for the GitLab project.

 > Evidence for this rule **IS NOT** required by default but is recommended.